Sparkling Ginger Limeade

 History of Lemonade!

-- Old-fashioned lemonade, or cloudy lemonade, is made from the juice of freshly squeezed lemons, non-carbonated water, and sugar and is a very popular summer drink in the United States and Canada.
+- Old-fashioned lemonade, or cloudy lemonade, is made from the juice of freshly squeezed lemons, non-carbonated water, and sugar and is a very popular summer drink in the US and Canada.

 - Pink lemonade includes other fruit juice, like grape juice, or food coloring to make it pink.
 Ireland uses brown sugar to sweeten their lemonade and calls it brown lemonade.